 “Angel,” she says.

 He kisses her, his hands in her hair.
 His tongue slides against hers and then hers sweeps his mouth.
 He nearly keens.
 His heart swells from shriveled to bursting so fast it hurts.
-He lifts her as he crouches and turns, all in one motion, and lays her on her back right there, on the lumpy grass redolent of the tilled field it was only months ago.
+He lifts her as he crouches and turns, all in one motion, and lays her on her back right there at the fence, on the lumpy grass redolent of the tilled field it was only months ago.

 “Oh, god,” she says, and their hands tangle as they both tug at the resistance of her black slacks.
 They scrunch them down onto her thighs, exposing her damp heat to the dry California air.
 Her full scent rises.
 Imperative.
 He jerks her pants to her knees, slides his hands under her, drags her up and forward, plunges down to taste her.

 He suckles her clit.
-She bucks up hard, her cheeks clenching under his grasping fingers, her thighs close around his head.
+She bucks up hard, her toned ass tightening beneath his grasping fingers as her thighs close around his head.
 Greedy for her, he moves lower and laps at her sweetness and musk.
 She holds herself still, but he can feel her quiver.
 Pulling her closer to him with his hands, he darts his tongue into her, along her folds, over her clit again.
 Her fingers pull his hair and he shakes his head, hard.
 Buffy gasps and finally moves with him, to him.
 Her legs open and she presses up to him, her back arching.

 He softens his assault and she eases.
 He nuzzles, follows her rock as her hips sway, licks along the edges of her, lets her breathe.
 He’s sprawled flat, aware of the pressure of the uneven ground on his erection.
-Wiggling, he finds a better angle for both his cock and his feet, and has to close his eyes against the need to just rise and drive into her.
-When he surges she responds, tightening in his hands and under his ridged, driving tongue.
+Wiggling, he finds a better angle for both his cock and his feet, the fence singing as it vibrates when he kicks it, and has to close his eyes against the need to just rise and drive into her.
+When he surges, she responds, tightening in his hands and under his ridged, driving tongue.

 He supports her lower back with one arm and locks his other hand over her hip, dropping his thumb onto her swollen, sensitive nib.
 Angel’s savage at the brink and Buffy cries out as she comes.
 Shuddering, she fills his mouth, and he’s lost, swallowing Buffy, his body screaming Slayer.
 He rears up, ripping at his jeans, and shoves them down over his hips.
 Buffy twists, struggling, and manages to free one of her legs from her slacks.